Pular language

-Pular (𞤆𞤵𞤤𞤢𞤪), often referred to as Pula Futa, is a Fula language spoken primarily by the Fula people of Fouta Djallon, Guinea.
+Pular (𞤆𞤵𞤤𞤢𞤪), also referred to as Pula Futa, is a Fula language spoken primarily by the Fula people of Fouta Djallon, Guinea.
 It is also spoken in Guinea-Bissau, Gambia, Senegal and in parts of Sierra Leone.
 There are a small number of speakers in Mali.
 Pular is spoken by 4.3 million Guineans, about 55% of the national population.
 This makes Pular the most widely spoken indigenous language in the country.
 Substantial numbers of Pular speakers have migrated to other countries in West Africa, notably Senegal and Ivory Coast.

 Pular is not to be confused with Pulaar, another Fula language spoken natively in Guinea, Senegal, Mauritania, and western Mali (including the Futa Tooro region).

 Pular is written in three alphabets: Adlam script, Ajami script and the Latin script.

 Linguistic features

 There are some particularities to this version of Fula, including: